|

 which become more conspicuous as the plant ages.
 The fern grows from

-a rhizome and is capable of climbing.
+a moderately long creeping rhizome that is capable of climbing.
 The frond collects humus,

 has a thin blade texture, and produces numerous small sori (spore